Dr Jean-Pierre Dias*

 * Partners in the practice.

-The Practice Nurse will not be able to see children aged under 14 without a parent or guardian present.
+The Practice Nurses will not be able to see children aged under 14 without a parent or guardian present.

 Children aged 14-16 years.

-The Practice Nurse will see unaccompanied children aged between 14-16 years provided there is letter of consent signed by the parent or guardian specifying the treatment to be given.
+The Practice Nurses will see unaccompanied children aged between 14-16 years provided there is letter of consent signed by the parent or guardian specifying the treatment to be given.

-Our Healthcare Assistants are Debbie Chart and Justine Twinn (currently on maternity leave).
+Our Healthcare Assistants are Debbie Chart and Justine Twinn.

 Deb was born and brought up in South London, moved to Sunny Sussex nearly 20 years ago and has worked at Ship Street as Receptionist and HCA for 18 years.

 Mum to 3 grown up children and grandmother to baby Millie, in her spare time she loves baking, reading and supports Crystal Palace FC.
 (EAGLES!)